 More in store for NZ data centre landscape after Microsoft investment

-New Zealand may be the target for more data centre infrastructure development following Microsoft’s bombshell announcement revealing its intention to launch its own data centre region in Aotearoa.
+New Zealand may be the target for more data center infrastructure development following Microsoft’s bombshell announcement revealing its intention to launch its own data center region in Aotearoa.

 The country’s successful fight against COVID-19, and its status as a ‘standout nation’ as characterised by the Fletcher School’s Digital Evolution Index, means New Zealand remains an ‘attractive market’ for continued investment, according to GlobalData.